Jo Jung-suk

 Jo Jung-suk (born December 26, 1980) is a South Korean actor.
-He began his career in theater, starring in Spring Awakening, Hedwig and the Angry Inch, Grease and stage adaptation of The Harmonium in My Memory, among many other musicals and plays.
+He began his career in theatre, starring in Spring Awakening, Hedwig and the Angry Inch, Grease and stage adaptation of The Harmonium in My Memory, among many other musicals and plays.

 After nearly a decade on the stage, Jo made his film debut as a comedic supporting actor in the box office hit Architecture 101 (2012), which became his breakout role.
 He continued to star in the television series The King 2 Hearts (2012), Oh My Ghost (2015), Don't Dare to Dream (2016), Hospital Playlist (2020–2021), as well as films The Face Reader (2013), My Annoying Brother (2016), Exit (2019), and My Daughter Is a Zombie (2025).
 For his role in the film Pilot (2024), he won the Baeksang Arts Award for Best Actor.

 Career

 2004–2010: Early career, becoming a musical star

 Jo Jung-suk had always wanted to be on stage.
 He was admitted into the Theater department of Seoul Institute of the Arts on student loan, but after his father died in 2000, Jo's widowed mother became fully dependent on him.
 He was granted an exemption from military service due to family circumstances, and he quit school before graduating so he could start earning money by doing musicals.
 He made his professional acting debut in The Nutcracker in 2004.

-Jo then became active and well known in musical theatre, acting in a total of 25 musicals during the first nine years of his career, including Organ in My Heart (musical adaptation of The Harmonium in My Memory), Janggeum the Great (musical adaptation of Jewel in the Palace), and Korean productions of Hedwig and the Angry Inch, Grease, The Island, and Spring Awakening.
+Jo then became active and well-known in musical theatre, performing in a total of 25 musicals during the first nine years of his career, including, musical adaptation of The Harmonium in My Memory, Organ in My Heart, musical adaptation of Jewel in the Palace, Janggeum the Great, as well as Korean productions of Hedwig and the Angry Inch, Grease, The Island, and Spring Awakening.